bioidiap/bob.measure/doc/guide.rst

 where :math:`\mathcal{D}_{d}` denotes the development set and should be completely separate to the evaluation set :math:`\mathcal{D}`.

-Performance for different values of :math:`\beta` is then computed on the test set :math:`\mathcal{D}_{t}` using the previously derived threshold.
+Performance for different values of :math:`\beta` is then computed on the evaluation set :math:`\mathcal{D}_{t}` using the previously derived threshold.
 Note that setting :math:`\beta` to 0.5 yields to the Half Total Error Rate (HTER) as defined in the first equation.